 Date Range: 8/1/20 - 12/31/20

-Average Daily Volume in Billions
+Average Daily Volume in

+Billions

 Participant - Equities 6

 Participant - Options 116

-Industry Member - 11
+Industry Member - Equities 11

-Equities

-Industry Member - 0.98
+Industry Member - Options 0.98

-Options

 SIP - Options & Equities 80

-Average Total Daily 282
+Average Total Daily Volume 282

-Volume

-Cumulative Total Events for 2,170
+Cumulative Total Events for the 2,170

-the Period
+Period

 Total Compute Hours for the 15,660,392

 Period

 Storage Footprint at End of 114.59

 Period (Petabytes)

 Pursuant to the Plan Processor Agreement discussed above, FCAT continued in its role as the Plan Processor for the CAT during FAM Period 2.
 Accordingly, the \$9,108,700 in technology costs for operating fees represent costs incurred for the services provided by FCAT under the Plan Processor Agreement during FAM Period 2.
+The fee arrangement for FCAT described above with regard to the Pre-FAM Period and FAM

+Note that the volume data described in this table does not include CAIS data.

-The fee arrangement for FCAT described above with regard to the Pre-FAM Period and FAM Period 1 continued in place during FAM Period 2 pursuant to the Plan Processor Agreement.
-During FAM Period 2 FCAT's activities with respect to the CAT included publishing the Technical Specifications for Phase 2d and overseeing the reporting of firm to firm and intrafirm linkages by Industry Members.
+Period 1 continued in place during FAM Period 2 pursuant to the Plan Processor Agreement.
+During FAM Period 2, FCAT's activities with respect to the CAT included publishing the Technical Specifications for Phase 2d and overseeing the reporting of firm to firm and intrafirm linkages by Industry Members.
 In addition, FCAT also continued to engage in the following activities during FAM Period 2:

-• Addressed compliance items, including drafting CAT policies and procedures, and addressing Regulation SCI requirements;

-• Provided support to the Operating Committee, Compliance Subcommittee and CAT working groups;

-• Assisted with interpretive efforts and exemptive requests regarding the CAT NMS Plan;

-• Oversaw the development and implementation of the security of the CAT;

-• Monitored the operation of the CAT, including with regard to Participant and Industry Member reporting;

-• Provided support to subcontractors under the Plan Processor Agreement;

-• Provided support in discussions with the Participants and the SEC and its staff;

-• Operated the FINRA CAT Helpdesk;

-• Facilitated communications with the industry, including via FAQs, CAT Alerts, meetings, presentations and webinars;

-• Administered the CAT website and all of its content; and

-• Provided technical support and assistance with connectivity, data access, and user support, including the use of CAT Data and query tools, for Participants and the SEC staff.
+- Addressed compliance items, including drafting CAT policies and procedures, and addressing Regulation SCI requirements; - Provided support to the Operating Committee, Compliance Subcommittee and CAT working groups; - Assisted with interpretive efforts and exemptive requests regarding the CAT NMS Plan; - Oversaw the development and implementation of the security of the CAT; - Monitored the operation of the CAT, including with regard to Participant and Industry Member reporting; - Provided support to subcontractors under the Plan Processor Agreement; - Provided support in discussions with the Participants and the SEC and its staff; - Operated the FINRA CAT Helpdesk; - Facilitated communications with the industry, including via FAQs, CAT Alerts, meetings, presentations and webinars; - Administered the CAT website and all of its content; and - Provided technical support and assistance with connectivity, data access, and user support, including the use of CAT Data and query tools, for Participants and the SEC staff.